 ALL has a Special Interest Group for the wider group of languages learned in the UK (those which might be termed Community Languages or World Languages).

-It works with other associations and agencies to try to overcome the isolation that some language teachers experience, to bring together teachers who may work in different sorts of settings but who share many principles and can learn from each others’ practice, to work towards overcoming the barriers between mainstream and other systems and to keep an eye on resources and services which are at risk at a time of national financial stringency.
+It works with other associations and agencies to try to overcome the isolation that some language teachers experience, to bring together teachers who may work in different sorts of settings but who share many principles and can learn from each others’ practice, to work towards overcoming the barriers between mainstream and other systems.
 The SIG’s purpose is to advise ALL on strategic matters and make specific recommendations.

 The SIG involves members whose experience covers a wide spectrum of agencies and we will work with others on specific projects.
 You do not need to be a member of ALL to join the discussion list, but please do consider joining.
 The more members we have, the more we can do on your behalf.
 ALL is an independent charity funded by membership subscription.
 We rely on this income to fund all the activities and resources we offer.